Match fixing: Match fixing by referees

 On December 2, 1896, former Old West lawman Wyatt Earp refereed the Fitzsimmons vs. Sharkey boxing match, promoted as the Heavyweight Championship of the World.
 Earp was chosen as referee by the National Athletic Association the afternoon of the match after both managers refused to agree on a choice.
 In the eighth round of a fight dominated by Fitzsimmons, Sharkey suddenly went down, clutching his groin, yelling foul.
 Referee Earp conferred with both corners for a few seconds before he disqualified Fitzsimmons for a foul that virtually no one saw.
 Fitzsimmons went to court to attempt to stop Sharkey from taking the purse, but failed when the court ruled that the match was illegal and it had no jurisdiction.

-Eight years later, Dr. B. Brookes Lee was arrested in Portland, Oregon.
+Eight years later, B. Brookes Lee was arrested in Portland, Oregon.
 He had been accused of treating Sharkey to make it appear that he had been fouled by Fitzsimmons.
 Lee said, "I fixed Sharkey up to look as if he had been fouled.
 How?
 Well, that is something I do not care to reveal, but I will assert that it was done—that is enough.
 There is no doubt that Fitzsimmons was entitled to the decision and did not foul Sharkey.
 I got $1,000 for my part in the affair."